 Independent, family-owned and closely held businesses are a cornerstone of the private sector economy in the U.S./Mexico Borderplex and a strong part of our region’s business and cultural heritage.
 Our goal is to help preserve the personal and family wealth that is inherent in a closely held business – wealth that business owners have worked long and hard to earn, often over multiple generations.

-Our Business Succession, Transition & Exit Planning attorneys in El Paso and San Antonio, Texas, and Las Cruces, New Mexico, have deep experience with closely held businesses and a unique understanding of the challenges related to management and governance, succession planning, generational transition, and tax planning.
+Our Business Succession, Transition & Exit Planning attorneys in El Paso and Las Cruces, New Mexico, have deep experience with closely held businesses and a unique understanding of the challenges related to management and governance, succession planning, generational transition, and tax planning.
 We have assisted businesses, both large and small and in diverse industries, in the creation and implementation of succession, transition and exit plans, including the sale of businesses.
 Our experience also includes the transfer of physician practices.

 As a full-service, commercial law firm, we are able to draw upon the Firm’s diverse capabilities and resources, including lawyers in our Corporate & Securities, Mergers & Acquisitions, Banking & Lending, Real Estate, Estate Planning & Asset Protection, and Tax groups, to assist business owners in planning and structuring transitions that preserve enterprise value and family wealth, while also addressing intra-family concerns regarding control and the division of wealth.
 Our Mexico Law practice, which includes licensed representation in Mexico, uniquely positions us to assist clients with business interests in both the U.S. and Mexico.
 Additionally, we have helped sellers of closely held businesses to establish legacy-building foundations for the purpose of furthering their philanthropic endeavors.